jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 ## Step 1: creating a model

-For this example, we use data from the [General Social Survey](http://www3.norc.org/GSS+Website/), which is a very rich dataset on demographic characteristics and attitudes of residents of the United States.
-To download the data:
+For this example, we use data from the [General Social Survey](http://www3.norc.org/GSS+Website/), which is a very rich dataset on demographic characteristics and attitudes of United States residents.
+To load the data in R:

 {% highlight r %}
 #Data info: http://www3.norc.org/GSS+Website/Download/SPSS+Format/